 So, these are our best tips to save iPhone battery life.
 Which ones are you going to implement to keep your iPhone running longer?

-If you have some good tips that we left out, and should be on this guide, please share with us.
+If you know some good tips that should be on this guide, please share them with us.